Open Innovation FAQ

 How to deal with confidential information?

 Throughout the submission process, we ask only for information that imposes no obligations of confidentiality for FrieslandCampina and that does not breach any confidentiality obligations that you owe to others.
-If confidential information is later required, we will usually ask that you sign a confidentiality agreement to allow for further exchange of information.
+If confidential information is later required, we will usually ask that you sign a confidentiality agreement to allow for the further exchange of information.

 Should I patent my idea before submitting it to you?